 If you “suffer” from overplucked eyebrows, or you simply have thin and sparse arches, then microblading might be the right treatment for you.
 It enables you to reshape your eyebrows and give them a trendy, fuller look.

-The key to this look lies in dexterous hands of the aestheticians who use a manual blade that creates tiny cuts in the second layer of your skin, called dermis, and implement pigment in it.
-This technique, if done correctly, mimics the look of real hairs and it provides natural looking brows.
+The key to this look lies in the skillful hands of the estheticians who use a manual blade that creates tiny cuts in the basal level of the epidermis, and implement pigment into it.

 Want to find out more about microblading?
 Follow the links: